cukmekerb/EpicKey/README.md

  - Control the mouse using arrow keys
  - Middle click to move view in Photoshop
+ - Use + and - keys to zoom in and out in Photoshop
  - More coming soon

 ## Installing